Invoca/developer-docs/source/api_documentation/call_api/_get_call_transcript_caller.rst

     [
       {
-        caller: "Orange, Awesome thank you, Have a good one" }
+        "caller": "Orange, Awesome thank you, Have a good one" }
     ]